-- To compare educational aims and educational objectives. - To develop an understanding of Taxonomies given by Bloom. - To develop an understanding of Taxonomies given by Krathwhol and Masia. - To develop an understanding of Taxonomies given by Dave. - To differentiate and examine the levels within each domain of learning. - To analyse question items based on Bloom's revised taxonomy. - 2.1 Educational aims and educational objectives (concept and types), Relationship between educational aims and educational objectives - 2.2 Revised Bloom's Taxonomy of the Cognitive Domain - 2.3 Krathwhol and Masia's Taxonomy of the Affective Domain - 2.4 Dave's Taxonomy of the Psychomotor Domain
+- To compare educational aims and educational objectives. - To develop an understanding of the Educational Taxonomies given by Benjamin Bloom, Krathwhol, Masia and Dave. - To differentiate and examine the levels within each domain of learning. - To analyse question items based on Bloom's revised taxonomy. - 2.1 Educational aims and educational objectives (concept and types), Relationship between educational aims and educational objectives - 2.2 Revised Bloom's Taxonomy of the Cognitive Domain - 2.3 Krathwhol and Masia's Taxonomy of the Affective Domain

+2.4 Dave's Taxonomy of the Psychomotor Domain